Hours Today: 9am - 3pm

 What drives your impulse to make?

-Learn more about Carolyn Swift here.
+Read more about Mark Mehaffey here.

 Sarah Bearup-Neal develops and curates Glen Arbor Arts Center exhibitions.
 She maintains a studio practice focused on fiber and collage.